Energy use by sector

 Despite a population increase in Norway of 20 percent from 2000 to 2021, the use of energy in households has increased relatively little.
 A moderate growth from 2020 to 2021 can be explained by improved energy effenciency in buildings, electrical appliances and other technical solutions.
 Additionally, many households have installed heat pumps, mainly air-to-air pumps.
 According to The Norwegian Water Resources and Energy Directorate, in 2021 18.8 TWh of heat was produced from heat pumps consuming 8.1 TWh of electricity.

-About half of the energy used in service industries goes to lighting, fans, pumps, and other electrical devices.
-Room heating constitutes 40 percent, while a small portion is used for heating tap water.
-The use of fossil fuels in service industries is mainly in the military sector.
+In this sector, about half of the energy use goes to lighting, fans, pumps, and other electrical equipment.
+Approximately 40 percent is used for space heating, while a small share is used for heating tap water.
+The use of fossil fuels in the service sector occurs primarily within military sector.

 Read more about energy use in buildings here.